 All of these examples focus on blockchain data, either bringing blockchain data from one blockchain to another, or bringing the history of a blockchain back up to the top of the chain.
 But ZKPs are much more expressive than just moving and verifying data on a blockchain.

-ZKPs can also be used to prove arbitrary data from internet sources in a verifiable way.
-We call these types of ZKPs ‘Web Proofs’.
+ZKPs can also be used as one approach to prove arbitrary data from internet sources in a verifiable way.
+We call these ‘Web Proofs’.

 Examples of Web Proofs include: